leastbad/chrono_trigger/README.md

 **This is very much in beta.
 It's intentionally not released on rubygems.**

 ChronoTrigger is an in-process clock for Rails.
 You use it to run code at specific times and/or at specific intervals.
-It runs on real world time - like cron - every tick happens not after a wait 1 but at the beginning of each chronological second.
+It runs on real world time - like cron - every tick happens not after a `sleep 1` but at the beginning of each chronological second.

 Anywhere in your app, you can schedule an event.
 There's also a singleton method called `chrono_trigger` that lets you add or remove things to run... once, n times or every second until you tell it to stop!

 My first use case for this gem is to combine it with CableReady to deliver a string of updates to the client which starts immediately after a user logs in or navigates to a page.
-Instead of a static UI, I want the user to feel like they are jumping into a site that has shit happening: charts moving, notifications arriving, people liking things on the activity stream... even if it's just a demo because it's a demo and I want it to feel real.
+Instead of a static UI, I want the user to feel like they are jumping into a site that has shit happening: charts moving, notifications arriving, people liking things on the activity stream... ~~even if it's just a demo~~ because it's a demo and I want it to feel real.

 ## Potential use cases